-Our distinctly different programs include classes in reasoning, philosophy and ethics; Masterworks, where Grade 9 students publicly defend an independent research project; monthly community service activities; a musical; and hiking, sailing and kayaking expeditions.
-With a mission to equip and inspire students to cultivate their humanity, IPS fosters critical inquiry, community engagement and leadership.
+Our distinctly different programs include classes in reasoning, philosophy and ethics; Masterworks, where Grade 9 students publicly defend a self-directed research project; monthly community service; a musical; and hiking, sailing and kayaking expeditions.
+Small by design, and with a mission to equip and inspire students to cultivate their humanity, IPS fosters critical inquiry, community engagement and leadership.

 More information on Island Pacific School

-Island Pacific School is an academic, day school in West Vancouver-Bowen Island, British Columbia.
+Island Pacific School is a liberal arts, IB, day school in West Vancouver-Bowen Island, British Columbia.
 The school offers programs for grades 6 to 9 with enrolment of 65 students.
 Island Pacific School has an average class size of 12 to 18 students and has a tuition of $13,000 per year.
 Founded in 1995, this private school requires students to wear uniforms and the language of instruction is English.

 Island Pacific School is a small, independent, Grade 6-9 middle school that has operated on Bowen Island for over eighteen years.
 Our students come from the local community, Vancouver, and around the world.